vidhathri30/netflix-gpt-/README.md

-  bugfix redirect if usernot logged in then redirect /browse to / unsubscribed to the onauthstatechange callback constant file to avoid hardcoding data
+  bugfix redirect if usernot logged in then redirect /browse to / unsubscribed to the onauthstatechange callback constant file to avoid hardcoding data implemented signout update profile bugfix sign up user diplay name and profile picture update bugfix redirect if usernot logged in then redirect /browse to / unsubscribed to the onauthstatechange callback constant file to avoid hardcoding data